UArizonaGSICampusLivingLab/gsi-dashboard/README.md

 The theme for all of the `ggplot2` plots in the dashboard is controlled by `R/0-theme_gsi.R`.
 (the filename starts with '0' because the files are sourced alphabetically and the theme is used by all the other functions in `R/`).

+### Notes

+Two sensors at the Old Main Location were plugged into incorrect ports upon installation.
+On December 11, 2024, these sensors switched logger ports.
+Plugs for port 3 and 5 were switched on the Old Main z6-19485 logger.
+This caused naming conventions to match the actual location of sensors.
+Note that this switch should be made in code when analyzing pre December 2024 data.

 ## Deployment

 This app is published to <https://viz.datascience.arizona.edu/gsi-dashboard/> automatically by a GitHub action whenever changes are made to the main branch of this repository.